ViewpointComms/viewpoint-docs/src/content/docs/en/introduction-welcome.md

 ---
-title: "Introduction"
+title: "Welcome"
-description: "Docs intro"
+description: "Welcome to Viewpoint Documentation"
 ---

 **Welcome to Viewpoint!**